psionman/psionman_set/ubuntu/index.md

 title: ""
 ---

-### Build Ubuntu
+### Reinstall Ubuntu

-This document was created following a rebuild of Ubuntu 18.04 on 17 April 2020.
+This document was created following a reinstall of Ubuntu 18.04 on 17 April 2020.

 A bootable version of Ubuntu 18.04 is on the micro-sd card A.